30 May 5 common mistakes when implementing CSR and how to avoid them

 5. Lack of leadership & culture

 Motivated teams are usually born from great leadership and company culture.
-Sustainability needs to be embedded in the culture of the company to ensure everyone is motivated, inspired and willing to make the efforts towards the necessary changes.
+This is why, sustainability needs to be embedded in the culture of the company to ensure everyone is motivated, inspired and willing to make the efforts towards the necessary changes.
 Leaders must assume an active role, re-sharing the vision continuously.
-It is required to keep re-telling the story of the importance sustainability has for the long-term well-being of the company, the added value it delivers to employees, the company and the community.
+The importance sustainability has for the long term must be repeated often.
+And that includes the added value it delivers to employees, the company and the community.
 Sharing a weekly email containing the KPIs from the previous one is a good practice.

-If you want to learn more about implementing Sustainability in business download our eBook.
+If you want to learn more about implementing Sustainability/CSR in a business, download our eBook.